-You can rename your bones, either using the name field of the Item panel in the 3D Views, for the active bone, or using the name field in each bone of the Bones tab in Edit Mode.
+You can rename your bones, either using the Name field in the Bones Properties.
 It is also possible to rename by double-clicking bones in the Outliner.

 Naming conventions in Blender are not only useful for you in finding the right bone, but also to tell Blender when any two of them are counterparts.